 Is it done yet?
 Is it done yet?
 Is it done yet?

 Unless we are really close to the deadline date we agreed on, I’m going to stop answering this question.
 I literally have people message me a week or two after their first payment, it takes that long just to get fabrics I ordered in, at least.
 Please be patient, but if we are approaching your deadline, do reach out!

 Do you sell prints?

 Yes, I have a link on my home page, and the current ones available are always in my Etsy shop.
 I will be doing exclusive prints to donating Patrons of certain levels when I can!

-I do offer specials and ways to get discounts on my Facebook page, specials from time to time.
+I do offer specials and ways to get discounts on my Facebook page, coupons from time to time.
 I do not do military or student discounts, those can generally only be given by large businesses because the government gives them tax breaks for offering it.
 A self employed person doesn’t get such help.

 Where do you ship?

 Pretty much anywhere.
 As long as you’re ok paying the shipping (some countries are pricey!), I get estimates from USPS.com and ship where you need!
 Occasionally if the item is large, UPS is cheaper, if that’s the case I get rates from both.

 Please don’t be afraid to contact me with any questions not covered here!
 I am always happy to help out, explain, or find ways to work with customers!
 These FAQs are just a way to save us both time in messages before we get started!